timsutton/winclone-image-builder/README.md

 This repo is a collection of tools and scripts that can be used to automatically build a Windows image from start to finish in a virtual machine, and was written for imaging Windows onto labs of Mac computers.
 By default it will build the image in a format compatible with [Winclone](https://twocanoes.com/products/mac/winclone) or [DeployStudio](http://www.deploystudio.com).
 [Winclone Pro](https://twocanoes.com/products/mac/winclone#pro) also supports installing these images via a self-extracting bundle-style macOS installer package, which this tool can also produce.

 It can also output the image in WIM format, using [wimlib](https://wimlib.net) tools to build the image.
+Winclone 6, released after this tool was originally written, now also uses the WIM format to store the image.
+This tool hasn't yet been tested with Winclone 6 - WIM support should be possible but it's likely going to need some minor changes to be compatible with how Winclone 6 expects the image bundle to be laid out.

 This particular image is used in dual-boot labs managed by this project's maintainer.
 It is a fully up-to-date Windows 10 LTSB installation including Office 2016, Sophos and the BootCamp drivers.
 LTSB isn't strictly required, but it's what we're using currently.